palera1n/palera1n/README.md

 	-	If using Rootful, **you will need 5-10GB of space** for the fakefs.
 This means that 16GB devices cannot be semi-tethered with Rootful.
 	- On `A11`, **you must disable your passcode while in the jailbroken state** (on iOS 16, you need to reset your device before proceeding with palera1n `A11`).

-- **USB-A** cables are recommended to use, USB-C may have issues with palera1n and getting into DFU mode.
+- **USB-A** cables are recommended to use, USB-C may have issues with palera1n and getting into DFU mode.<details><summary>Technical explanation</summary>The BootROM will only enter DFU if it detects USB voltage, which boils down to checking whether a certain pin is asserted from the Tristar chip.
+The Tristar does this based on the cable's accessory ID, and apparently USB-A and USB-C cables have different accessory IDs, and the one of the USB-C cables makes the Tristar not assert the USB voltage pin.</details>

 - A Linux or macOS computer
 	- AMD CPUs (not AMD Mobile) have an issue [with (likely) their USB controllers] that causes them to have a very low success rate with checkm8.
 It is not recommended that you use them with palera1n.
 		- If your device does not successfully jailbreak, try a computer with an Intel or other CPU

-# Reporting Issues
+# Need help?

 Make sure you provide full details on your device, such as:
 - iDevice
 - iOS Version
 - Passcode enabled?
-- Logs, if panicked send latest panic-full from your iDevice.
+- Logs, if panicked then send latest `panic-full` log from your iDevice.

 Using `-V` and `-v` would help with debugging.